Narda likely to become tropical storm again off Mexico

 The Hurricane Center said Narda could continue to drop 5 to 10 inches (12.5 to 25 centimeters) of rainfall along the coast as far north as Nayarit and warned that life-threatening flash floods and mudslides were possible, especially in mountainous terrain.
 It said Baja California Sure state could get from 1 to 4 inches (0.5 to 1.6 centimeters) through Monday night.

 Portuguese authorities issued a hurricane watch for the central and western Azores and a tropical storm watch for the eastern Azores.
-Forecasters said the storm was expected to remain large and powerful as it neared the Azores over the next few days, but added that it now appeared Lorenzo would eventually stall as a tropical storm west of Ireland.
+Forecasters said the storm was expected to remain large and powerful as it passes near the Azores on Tuesday and Wednesday, before eventually stalling as a tropical storm west of Ireland.

 Officials said swells produced by the storm could cause dangerous surf conditions around the North Atlantic basin.